Assessment and Grading System

 Under the Portuguese system grades are given on a scale from 0 to 20, the minimum passing grade being 10.

-The official Transcripts of Records are issued by the International Relations Office both in Portuguese and ECTS scale.
+The official Transcripts of Records are issued by the Academic Services both in Portuguese and ECTS scale.
 The transcripts are sent directly to the incoming students' International Relations Offices up to 1 month after the end of all exams at ISCTE-IUL.

 For international guest students grades are given according to the ECTS system.

 Foreign students take the same type of examination as Portuguese students, who are continuously assessed in a variety of different ways.
 These may include formal examinations at the end of each semester, participation and class attendance, group projects and the presentation of case studies or essays.
 You will also be asked to work with other students to illustrate your ability to work as part of a team.
 You will be actively involved, encouraged to ask questions, join in discussions and argue with your teachers.

 Even in some courses in Portuguese, foreign students will be allowed to do their reports and written examinations in English or other foreign language but this will have to be agreed upon by teachers on a case-by-case basis at the beginning of classes.